 The mission of the Government Documents Unit is to serve the government information needs of the UTSA community and citizens of the 20th U.S. Congressional District by collecting and organizing government information and providing free public access, instruction, and quality reference assistance in the use of these materials.

-The key indexes to search for U.S. Congressional publications are:
+The key databases to locate U.S. Congressional publications are:

 Ø Federal regulations & Federal Register

 Ø Member affiliations, demographic, financial, and voting records